helsenorge/fhir-tools/README.md

 # Fhir tools
-Currently just a simple tool to help us genereate Questionnaires and ValueSets from a flat file structure.
+A tool to help us genereate Questionnaires and ValueSets from a flat file structure + upload Questionnaires and Documents to a central repository using FHIR REST APIs.

 ## Install